Seboya-CS/Link-Retriever-for-Teams/README.md

 If you want to make a batch file, the structure of the file is located in `/batch/`

 All strings should be encompassed by double quotes.
-A single space or tab should be between each argument.
+One or more spaces should separate each parameter.
 The first argument is a comma-separated list of relative paths (or absolute if storing them outside of workingDir) to the text files that will be used by the script.
 Do not include a slash at the beginning of a relative path.
 The text files do not need to exist, the script will create them.
 Number values do not need to be quoted.

 To-dos: